 Master of Arts

-Included in the programs are an emphasis on developing assessment and research skills and using research findings in marriage, couple and family counseling.
-Given the focus of this program, graduates enter the profession prepared to work in a variety of settings such as community mental health agencies, the Veterans Administration, hospitals, drug and alcohol treatment settings, and colleges/universities.
+Included in the programs is an emphasis on developing assessment and research skills and using research findings in marriage, couple and family counseling.
+Given the focus of this program, graduates enter the profession prepared to work in a variety of settings, such as, community mental health agencies, hospitals, drug and alcohol treatment settings, and colleges/universities.

 Student Learning Outcomes